Term Structure Modeling under Volatility Uncertainty: Term Structure Movements

-for some initial forward curve $f_0:[0,\tau]\rightarrow\mathbb{R}$, which is sufficiently integrable, and for functions $\alpha,\gamma^{i,j}:[0,\tau]\rightarrow M_G^1(0,\tau)$ and $\beta^i:[0,\tau]\rightarrow M_G^2(0,\tau)$.
+for some initial forward curve $f_0:[0,\tau]\rightarrow\mathbb{R}$, which is integrable, and functions $\alpha,\gamma^{i,j}:[0,\tau]\rightarrow M_G^1(0,\tau)$ and $\beta^i:[0,\tau]\rightarrow M_G^2(0,\tau)$.
 The space $M_G^p(0,\tau)$ consists of stochastic processes which are admissible integrands in the definition of all stochastic integrals related to a $G$-Brownian motion.
 Hence, the forward rate and the short rate are well-defined in the sense that, for all $T$, $f_t(T),r_t\in L_G^1(\Omega_t)$ for all $t$.
-The important difference compared to the traditional setup is that the forward rate has additional drift terms, depending on the quadratic covariations related to the $G$-Brownian motion, respectively.
-The quadratic covariation of two $G$-Brownian motions is an uncertain process, since the quadratic covariation differs among the measures in the set of beliefs.
-It can be shown that the density of the quadratic variation of a one-dimensional $G$-Brownian motion with respect to the Lebesgue measure does not belong to $M_G^1(0,T)$ \citep*[Corollary 3.3]{song2013} for $T<\infty$.
-Of course, this does not hold when there is no volatility uncertainty, i.e., when the state space of the volatility is a singleton.
-Thus, there are additional drift terms in the forward rate dynamics, since they cannot be included in the first drift term.
-This is a common assumption for diffusion processes driven by a $G$-Brownian motion and not restrictive, since it only entails that we have to deal with various drift terms separately instead of one.
-From an economic point of view, it means that the forward rate has a certain drift term and several uncertain drift terms.
+In contrast to the traditional HJM model, the forward rate has additional, uncertain drift terms when there is volatility uncertainty.
+The additional drift terms of the forward rate are uncertain due to the fact that they depend on the quadratic covariation processes of the $G$-Brownian motion.
+In the presence of volatility uncertainty, the quadratic covariations of the driving process are uncertain processes, since they differ among the measures in the set of beliefs.
+Moreover, it can be shown that the additional drift terms cannot be included in the first drift term \citep*[Corollary 3.3]{song2013}.
+Hence, we have to add them to the forward rate dynamics instead of including them in the first drift term.
+In this way, we can distinguish between the part of the drift that is driven by uncertainty and the part that is not.
 When there is no volatility uncertainty, the model corresponds to a classical HJM model.
-If we drop the uncertainty about the volatility, then $B$ becomes a standard Brownian motion and its quadratic variation is no longer uncertain.
+If we drop the uncertainty about the volatility, then $B$ becomes a standard Brownian motion and its quadratic covariation processes are no longer uncertain.
 That is, if $\Sigma=\{I_d\}$, where $I_d$ denotes the identity matrix, then, for all $i$, $\langle B^i,B^i\rangle_t=t$ and $\langle B^i,B^j\rangle_t=0$ for all $j\neq i$.
 In that case, the forward rate dynamics are given by